Picking Stocks Using Pictures

 - Relative Strength Index (RSI)

 I will provide brief introductions to each of these indicators, illustrating each with two stocks – Apple and Shopify.
 A graph of Apple’s stock prices from January 1, 2018 through mid-May 2020 is shown below.
 It had some ups and downs in price in 2018 and 2019, followed by a significant decrease and recovery so far in 2020.

-Shopify had a steadier increase in 2018 and 2019, but much more The possibility that something will deviate from its expected or average value, including both good and bad results. so far in 2020, as illustrated in the graph below.
+Shopify had a steadier increase in 2018 and 2019, but much more volatility so far in 2020, as illustrated in the graph below.

 Simple Moving Averages (SMA 180 and 9)

 In this context, a simple moving average (SMA) is the average of the closing prices for the past n days, where n is specified by the person making the chart.
 In Rick’s case, he looks at the 180-day simple moving average and the 9-day simple moving average.
 For the former, he takes the average of the closing prices for the previous 180 days; for the latter, the average of the closing prices for the previous 9 days.

 Technical analysts add their favorite SMA lines to the chart of the stock’s price.
 For illustration, I’ve added the SMA 180 and SMA 9 lines to the Shopify and Apple stock price charts below.

 Technical analysts then look at the crossing points on the chart to provide buy and sell indications.
 For example, a technical analyst might look at when the closing price line (black in these charts) goes up through the SMA 180 line (blue in these charts) and call it a buy signal or an indication of a time to buy a stock.
 You can see an example of a buy signal, using this method, for Shopify around May 1, 2019, as indicated by the green circle.
 The buy signals for Apple are much more frequent using this criterion, two of which are indicated with green circles.